abab-dev/term-perplex/README.md

 # **Perplexity in Your Terminal 🚀**

 ## We are using langroid for this
-langroid is an amazing agents framwork with batteries included (and lots of examples)
+langroid is an amazing agents framwork with batteries included (and lots of starter examples)

 ## **Setup Instructions**